Cyber Electronics Advert - January 1982

 Drop us a line... and we'll drop you a Panther

-First released a few months ago towards the end of 1981, Panther is back with an updated advert which this time doesn't feature a strangely-green screen.
+First released a few months before this advert, towards the end of 1981, the Panther micro - from Cyber Electronics - is back with an updated advert which this time doesn't feature an all-green screen.

-Instead, it features a rather nice watercolour illustration of the actual big cat Panther done by wildlife artist Graeme Sims - specially commissioned to make the launch of the micro.
+In fact it doesn't feature the computer at all, but instead features a rather nice watercolour illustration of the actual big cat Panther painted by wildlife artist Graeme Sims - specially commissioned to mark the launch of the micro.

 Unfortunately, there's nothing to actually say what the computer itself was, other than mentioning something to do with it being British at least six times.